 You don’t have to wait for a public relations expert to help you tell your story.
 You can self-publish your ideas on the internet and build a name for yourself in the specific areas of your expertise.

 “Start your own blog detailing your personal successes as a real estate agent,” said Todd William, the founder and CEO of Reputation Rhino.
 “Showcase the houses you recently sold and what you have on the market, the rise and fall of local home values, and the ways the housing market is recovering and how an experienced real estate agent makes a difference.”
-William’s company focuses on building the online reputations individuals and companies in industries as far reaching as photography and life insurance.
+William’s company focuses on building online reputations individuals and companies in industries as far-reaching as photography and life insurance.

 Writing thoughtful and well-informed blog posts helps demonstrate your authority and your intimate knowledge of the real estate market.